 When considering the provision of different services, it is important to differentiate between the needs of younger children and those of adolescents.
 The ‘Access to open space and nature’ section of the tool initially only considered play spaces and equipment for younger children.
 Consultations with young people, in Hackney and through other projects, tell us that adolescents feel there are not enough community spaces where they can ‘hang out’ and generally don’t feel consulted or considered in matters related to development in their communities.

-This revised version of the tool emphasises the different needs of adolescents across a range of context.
+This revised version of the tool emphasises the different needs of adolescents across a range of contexts.
 For example, when considering ‘Access to work and training’, planners can consider providing job opportunities of apprentices for young people in the community.
 Planning should also consider the implications of certain public health decisions, such as reducing the concentration of hot food takeaways, on young people’s safety.
 Due to lack of places where they can socialise, many young people in Hackney spend time in takeaway shops.
 Increasing diversity of shopping facilities should be accompanied with alternatives for young people to have access to warm food and socialise in safety.

 If planning proposals are to respond to the needs of the community, they should be developed in consultation with differentiated community groups (such as children, young people, residents, families, businesses, faith groups, community organisations).
 Community members and professionals working in the area all have a responsibility to safeguard young people and can positively shape the environment by acting as ‘community guardians’.
 This could involve directly intervening where it is safe to do so, or sharing information so that it can be responded to by others.
 As someone who is ‘on the ground’, professionals and users of community facilities have the capacity to notice, report and respond in partnership with others to make environments safer.